Family Counseling Services

 Structural family therapy

-Another primary tool involved in structural family therapy as a counseling services is the family map.
-This form of family organization tool is used as a springboard for understanding and discussing different family dynamics so that the therapist can help the family learn healthier ways of interacting with one another.
+A primary tool involved in structural family therapy is the family map.
+This form of organization tool is used as a springboard for understanding and discussing different family dynamics so that the therapist can help the family learn healthier ways of interacting with one another.
 This type of therapy looks at the family holistically, examining how the entire unit is affected by certain patterns and interactions.

 Family financial therapy